-There are (currently) four PBCs in Victoria and one Traditional Owner Group Entity (TOGE) under the Victorian Traditional Owner Settlement Act.
+There are (currently) four PBCs in Victoria and one Traditional Owner Group Entity (TOGE) under the Victorian Traditional Owner Settlement Act 2010 (TOSA).
 In essence a TOGE is a PBC.
-In addition though, under the Victorian Aboriginal Heritage Act (AHA) even before finalisation of native title settlement a Traditional Owner Group is likely to be appointed to carry out statutory functions under the AHA as a Registered Aboriginal Party (RAP).
-As a RAP a Traditional Owner Group will have an incorporated structure generally under the Corporations (Aboriginal and Torres Strait Islander) Act (CATSI).
+In addition though, under the Victorian Aboriginal Heritage Act 2006 (AHA) even before finalisation of native title settlement a traditional owner group is likely to be appointed to carry out statutory functions under the AHA as a registered Aboriginal party (RAP).
+As a RAP a traditional owner group will have an incorporated structure generally under the Corporations (Aboriginal and Torres Strait Islander) Act 2006 (CATSI Act).
 A RAP can charge fees for undertaking cultural heritage assessments.
 There are another five appointed RAPs in the state.
-With PBCs, TOGEs and RAPs included then there are ten incorporated Traditional Owner Groups in Victoria, all with sufficient resources to employ at least a general manager and often a number of other staff.
-However, what none of the Traditional Owner Groups have is the large sum of capital that may flow from a mining ‘land access’ agreement.
+With PBCs, TOGEs and RAPs included then there are ten incorporated traditional owner groups in Victoria, all with sufficient resources to employ at least a general manager and often a number of other staff.
+However, what none of the traditional owner groups have is the large sum of capital that may flow from a mining ‘land access’ agreement.

 In the area of economic development two tasks were identified.
 The first was to facilitate the economic development aspiration of its individual member organisations.
 To work on this task an Economic Development Committee was set up.
-The Committee was successful in getting FVTOC representation on key State Government advisory bodies and in lobbying the State Government to introduce an Aboriginal procurement policy similar to the Commonwealth Government’s Indigenous Procurement Policy.
+The committee was successful in getting FVTOC representation on key state government advisory bodies and in lobbying the state government to introduce an Aboriginal procurement policy similar to the government's Indigenous Procurement Policy (IPP).
 The other task was to work to ensure the economic independence of FVTOC without the need to rely on government funding.

 In late 2013, after becoming aware of the opportunities created through the Commonwealth Government’s Indigenous Procurement Policy (IPP), FE had discussions with Cockram Pty Ltd. Cockram was a management owned second tier construction company, based in Melbourne but with operations across the country as well as in North America and Asia.
 It specialised in government construction work, defence, education and health.
 It had just lost a tender to an Indigenous construction company through the operation of the IPP.
 Cockram and FE negotiated the establishment of an incorporated joint venture construction company which came to be called Barpa (the Dja Dja Wurrung word for “to build”).
 Barpa was launched in mid-2014.
 Barpa is 51% owned by FE and 49% owned by Cockram.
-It has a board with equal representation from both JV partners.
-The Board Chair is a FE director.
+It has a board with equal representation from both joint venture partners.
+The board chair is a FE director.
 The joint venture agreement provided for the profits from Barpa to be divided on the basis of share ownership.
-The profits are calculated after the parties’ expenses which are calculated at cost The Board appointed another FE director as Managing Director of Barpa.
+The profits are calculated after the parties’ expenses which are calculated at cost.
+The board appointed another FE director as managing director of Barpa.
 Barpa initially operated on a loan and guarantee facility provided by Cockram.
 It utilised (at cost) the quantity surveying and other expertise of Cockram.

 In late 2016 FE was approached by Terra Rosa (TR) a privately-owned Perth based cultural heritage consultancy company that mainly worked in conjunction with the mining industry.
-With the fall off in mining work TR was looking for different opportunities.
+With the decline in mining work TR was looking for different opportunities.

 In December 2016 TR and FE incorporated a new joint venture vehicle – On Country Heritage and Consulting (On Country).
 On Country is 55 per cent owned by FE.
 The shareholder agreement allows for FE to purchase a further 5 per cent equity each year after the first three years of operation up to 75 per cent.
 Like Barpa the profits from On Country are to be divided on the basis of share ownership.
 The profits are calculated after the parties’ expenses which were calculated at cost.